dinara-t/Jobs-API/README.md

 The backend exposes REST endpoints consumed by the React frontend.
 Authentication is handled using JWT tokens through Spring Security.
-Business rules such as hierarchy visibility and overlapping booking prevention are enforced in the service layer.
+Business logic such as hierarchy visibility and assignment rules is enforced in the service layer.

 ## Tech Stack